Every time I walk into a fly shop I am magically attracted by the shelves of flies. How to store them I’ll show you in this fly box guide.

 Here is a number of characteristics you should think about.
 They will help you to choose the best fly fishing box for your needs.

-Like in any good product a more durable fly box will last you longer and might hence be less expensive on the long run.
+Like in any good product a more durable fly case will last you longer and might hence be less expensive on the long run.
 Most of the modern fly cases are made of plastic, often ABS plastics that are known to be very durable.

 The other material often used is aluminum.
 It has a timeless and more classic look and is always a great choice for traditionalists.
 Like leather it only gets more beautiful over time with small scratches and nicks.

-The inside of a fly box is another important factor in terms of durability.
+The inside of a box is another important factor in terms of durability.
 High quality foam or silicone will ensure you can take out your flies and put them back in many times without the material deteriorating.

 In terms of capacity it really comes down to the way you like to fish.
-If you prefer to keep it light and simple you should choose slim fly boxes.
+If you prefer to keep it light and simple you should choose slim boxes.
 Bigger ones can get bulky if you don’t want to wear a vest.

 If you plan on fishing big streamers you will need a bigger box.
 So it really matters to think about what you need before getting your fly fishing box.
 It will make the selection easier.